SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx.md

 **Prerequisites**

-It’s assumed that you are using the latest helm chart version if not upgrade using the instructions [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v2.0/deploy/docs/v2_migration_doc.md#how-to-upgrade).
+It’s assumed that you are using the latest helm chart version.
+If not, upgrade using the instructions [here](https://github.com/SumoLogic/sumologic-kubernetes-collection/blob/release-v2.0/deploy/docs/v2_migration_doc.md#how-to-upgrade).

 #### Configure Metrics Collection